+“What will my pregnancy be like?”
 While it’s a question every OB/GYN expects to be asked, especially by first-time mothers, it’s one that can’t be answered definitively.
 Women experience pregnancy differently.
 However, there are common physical and emotional changes that every mom-to-be should expect.
+Every week, pregnancy comes with new surprises.
+Our pregnancy calendar will summarize this special experience week by week.

 During the first trimester, hormones are in command!
 As your hormone levels increase and your body prepares for the months ahead, numerous changes begin taking place:

-- Breasts begin to feel tender and grow in size
+- Breasts start to feel tender and grow in size

 - Heightened sensitivity to smell develops